 - several drops Vitamin E oil – optional for increased anti-oxidant effect (I use this non-GMO Vitamin E oil)

-- 1 oz. dark glass bottle with fine mister (find dark glass bottles and spray tops here)
+- 1 oz. dark glass bottle with a fine mister (find dark glass bottles and spray tops here)

 Use morning and night on a clean face before applying moisturizers or makeup.
 Shake vigorously before each use.
 With eyes and mouth closed, spray generously all over face and neck and allow to dry.